kotest/kotest-cookbook/README.md

 [The full example can be found here](src/test/kotlin/io/kotest/cookbook/chapter2Fakery/section1BasicExample/DecisionsEngineWithFunctionTest.kt)
 <br/>
-We don't need any mocking framework at all - just a simple lambda that returns one value.
+We don't need any mocking framework at all - a simple lambda that returns one value will do.
 Still, this is a relative small gain from this refactoring.
 We'll get to more significant benefits in more complex scenarios, later.
 <br/>
 <br/>